chicago city guide

 If you like your feet firmly on the ground, then a trip to the Adler Planetarium – the first planetarium to open in America – the Shedd Aquarium and Navy Pier makes for an educational outing the kids will thank you for.
 Alternatively, enjoy quality time with your family at Lincoln Park Zoo, a hotspot for families thanks to its remarkable free entry offering.

-The culture: Millennium Park and Art Institute of Chicago
+The culture: Art Institute of Chicago and Intuit Art Museum

 Chicago is an art lover’s heaven; from the architectural buildings and spontaneous sculptures peppered throughout the city to thought-provoking street art, vast art fairs and, of course, the Art Institute of Chicago.
 The latter is one of the oldest and largest galleries in the world, frequently putting on major exhibitions featuring world-class artworks from seriously famous names.